Prague best photography spots: 35+ most beautiful photo opportunities

 Old Town Streets

-Another of the items on this list is that is not an exact location but rather an area of the city.
-And this is a very generic one.
+This is another of the items on this list that is not an exact Prague photography spot but rather an area of the city.
+And I agree that it’s a very generic one.
 The Prague Old Town streets are full of fantastic photography spots.
 Both the narrow and desert ones and the vibrant main alleys are fantastic photography opportunities.
 Make sure to look up.
-In any old town in Europe, there are patterns and beautiful views not only at ground level but above.
+As in any old town in Europe, there are patterns and beautiful views not beyond the ground level.

 Astronomical Clock